RedisLabs/redis-enterprise-k8s-docs/redis_enterprise_cluster_api.md

-# API Docs
+# Redis Enterprise Cluster API
-This document describes the parameters for the Redis Enterprise CRD
+This document describes the parameters for the Redis Enterprise Cluster custom resource
 > Note this document is auto-generated from code comments.
 To contribute a change please change the code comments.
 ## Table of Contents
 * [Objects](#objects)